sferrante/Neuro-Symbolic-Reasoning/README.md

 - `MakeProofData.ipynb` — Generates proof data by sampling random logical states and running the symbolic prover to produce *shortest* proof traces.
 - `ProofAgent.ipynb` — Trains/evaluates a neural “next-step” policy on the generated proof dataset; can be used to test neural-guided proof search.
 - `Z3_Tools.py` — Z3 helpers + hand-written inference rules / utilities used by the symbolic prover.
-- `models.py` — Neural architectures for next-step prediction (and any related training helpers).
+- `models.py` — Neural architectures for next-step prediction (**MLP**, **Deep Sets**, and **encoder-only Transformer**) and training helpers.
 - `utils.py` — Shared utilities (encoding/decoding, batching, etc.).
 - `Data/` — Stored dataset artifacts (`.npz`) used by the notebooks.
   - `Data/proof_data_steps.npz` — saved proof traces / supervision targets (next-step labels).
   - `Data/depths.npz` — saved depths of generated proofs.

+---

+## Model architectures

+This repo compares three next-step predictors:

+- **MLP:** flattens (known formulas + goal) into a single vector and predicts the next rule/formula.
+- **Deep Sets:** permutation-invariant over the set of known formulas, then conditions on the goal.
+- **Transformer (encoder-only):** treats the known formulas as tokens and appends the goal as the final token.
+  We use positional encoding **only on the final token (the goal)** so the model can distinguish “goal” from the unordered set of known formulas, while keeping the known-formula tokens effectively order-agnostic.

 ---